clflushopt/coldbrew/README.md

 as per the Java SE7 specification described in the link below[^6], during the execution the bytecode is profiled and execution traces are recorded.

+The recorded traces are self-contained with backwards branches and inner branches only.
+Ideally we want to make this even more self-contained by recording just basic blocks.

 The trace contains all the information needed to compile the bytecode to native such as the entry, exit codes and the bytecode of the core loop.

-Once a trace is ready we pipeline it to the JIT cache for compilation and cachine, when we reach that code path again, execution leaves the VM and executes the compiled native trace before returning control to the VM.
+Once a trace is ready we pipeline it to the JIT cache for compilation and when we reach that code path again (loop entry) execution leaves the interpreter and executes the compiled native trace.

+When a compiled trace finishes executing we overwrite the interpreter current stack frame to record all mutations that happened in native code then execution is returned to the interpreter again.

 ### Trace recording and execution